icarofua/Install_OpenCV/README.md

 # Install_OpenCV

-Shell scripts to install github version of OpenCV with OpenCV-contrib in different distributions of Linux.
+Shell scripts to install github version of OpenCV with OpenCV-contrib in different distributions of Linux or MacOSX.

 First, you need to set running permission.
 ```